Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Fluctuation theorems for diffusion processes on the circle

-We next study the large deviations and fluctuations of the empirical entropy production rate $E_t$.
-The above lemma shows that in order to study the large deviations of $E_t$, we only need to study the large deviations of $J_t\gamma$.
-Using the circulation fluctuations studied in this paper, we easily obtain the following result, which shows that is the empirical entropy production rate for diffusion processes on the circle satisfies the Gallavotti-Cohen-type fluctuation theorem. \begin{theorem} The law of $E_t$ satisfies a large deviation principle with rate $t$ and good rate function $I_3:\mathbb{R}\rightarrow[0,\infty]$ which has the following form
+The following theorem gives the large deviation principle and Gallavotti-Cohen-type FT for the sample entropy production rate. \begin{theorem} The law of $E_t$ satisfies a large deviation principle with rate $t$ and good rate function $I_3:\mathbb{R}\rightarrow[0,\infty]$ which has the following form

 Moreover, the rate function $I_3$ has the following symmetry: for each $x\in\mathbb{R}$,

 \end{theorem}